 About the author: Karin Baldauf has degrees in Business Administration and Business Software Technologies.
 She has worked in various positions of project management for 16 years.
 As a project manager, she successfully completed projects in the areas of mechanical engineering and automation, the textile industry as well as IT.
-Nowadays, she is head of multi-project management in sales at Meusburger Georg GmbH & Co KG – an Austrian manufacturer of standard parts for mold and die making with 17,000 customers worldwide and 1,500 employees.
+Nowadays, she is director of corporate marketing & communications at faigle Group – an Austrian plastics manufacturing group.
 Her special interest in project management is directed at the connection to the areas of change management and knowledge management for a particular reason.
-Over the last 20 years, Meusburger has developed “WBI”, a simple and pragmatic method of knowledge management.
-Now, they also teach this system to interested parties.
+Her previous employer, Meusburger, developed “WBI”, a simple and pragmatic method of knowledge management.
+They also teach this system to interested parties.

 Gareis, Roland; Gareis, Lorenz (2017): Projekt.
 Programm.
 Change.: Lehr- und Handbuch für Intrapreneure projektorientierter Organisationen.
 Vienna: Manz’sche Verlags- und Universitätsbuchhandlung.